-- Cardholders are required to reconcile their p-card transactions at least monthly basis (30 days after the transaction date) in Concur.
+- Cardholders are required to reconcile their p-card transactions at least monthly basis (30 days after the transaction date) in Workday.

-- Direct supervisors of cardholders are required to approve all transactions made by their direct reports in Concur.
+- Direct supervisors of cardholders are required to approve all transactions made by their direct reports in Workday.

 - Budget Managers are responsible to ensure that their department or college complies with all P-card requirements.

 - The P-card must be surrendered if changing departments or leaving the University.

 In order to obtain a P-card, a completed P-card application must be submitted to the Controller's Office with the appropriate approvals.
 The employee will need to attend P-card training before the P-card is released.